 I’ll be putting together some dividend goals for 2019 soon so stay tuned!

 December was a wild and crazy month.
 I sold a little bit of stock to help fund the purchase of rental #5.
 I sold my entire position of BBVA partly for this reason and partly because things are too uncertain in Mexico with the new president as well as the Spanish economy.
-I had a margin call on a put I sold of some shares of V. My largest position, MO, decided to go on a buying spree and spent a lot of money on their equity stake in JUUL as well as a large position in a cannabis company which lowered their credit rating.
+I had a margin call on a put I sold of some shares of V. My largest position, MO, decided to go on a buying spree and spent a lot of money on their equity stake in JUUL as well as a large position in a cannabis company, similar to Oregrown, which lowered their credit rating.
 My MO purchases are currently on hold because of this but I don’t plan to sell any.

 I did purchase some shares of BAC, this is a new position.
 They are just looking too cheap on a forward P/E basis.
 I plan to add more to BAC to bring it up to the same weight as WFC.
 Warren Buffet also has significant stakes in both of these banks.
 I believe rising rates should benefit both companies going forward.